Ravencentric/awesome-arr/.github/pull_request_template.md

 <!--
+# Contribution Guidelines

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+---

 Ensure your pull request adheres to the following guidelines:

 - Follow the format `- [Name](link) - A small description.`
 - Maintain alphabetical order in each category.

-**Submitting Your Own Project?**

-If you are the author of the project you are adding, please be aware of the following:

-- Self-submitted projects must meet a popularity threshold:
+- Submitted projects must meet a popularity threshold:
     - **GitHub:** Minimum 50 stars.
     - **Other Platforms:** Comparable community interest.